 Occoquan Bay National Wildlife Refuge

-The Occoquan Bay National Wildlife Refuge, located across the river from Historic Occoquan, is a 644 acre refuge with a unique mix of wetlands, forest, and native grasslands that provides a diversity of habitats for a wide variety of species.
+The Occoquan Bay National Wildlife Refuge, located across the river from Historic Occoquan, is a 644-acre refuge with a unique mix of wetlands, forest, and native grasslands that provides diverse habitats for a wide variety of species.